-If you’re weighing the pros and cons between using Zaius and Drip as your email marketing automation platform, then have no fear because our comparisons (page) is here.
-For your reading pleasure, we’ve put together a side-by-side comparison of the two apps so that you can see the light at the end of the decision tunnel.
+If you’re weighing the pros and cons between using Zaius and Drip as your ecommerce marketing automation platform, then have no fear because our comparisons (page) is here.
+For your reading pleasure, we’ve put together a side-by-side comparison of the two platforms so that you can see the light at the end of the decision tunnel.

 With this comparison, we’re going to cut the fluff and get straight to the point.
 We won’t plug in weird labels that don’t mean anything to you, and we certainly won’t fill the page with clunky jargon or stack the deck in our favor.
 We also won’t let this review sit stagnant when either of us reveals new features or functionality.